-Last year AccuPixel published a blog demonstrating how drone based photogrammetry was being used to create objective evidence on how mountain biking trails were eroding.
+Last year, AccuPixel published a blog demonstrating how drone based photogrammetry was being used to create objective evidence on how mountain biking trails were eroding.

 We have patiently waited for the vegetation to die back and this month we returned to the trails and put the drone up.
 It was a very frosty day.
 Battery level warning was set a little higher than normal.

-Why was objective evidence considered important?
+Why was photogrammetry and objective evidence considered important?
 The short answer is the landowner is very hostile to mountain biking and despite a remit to support recreation has raised very subjective concerns in an attempt to ban MTB.
 Objective evidence remains the best method to set policy…and counter subjective objections.

 Two flights and 40mins later both trails were covered.